Employment & Volunteer Opportunities

 Our restaurant is a pioneer in the “Farm to Table” movement and has won many national and state awards for our cuisine.
 We believe the best ingredients come from fresh, organic, locally raised food.
 A big part of our mission, besides growing healthy beautiful food, is to educate our guests and the public.

-WWOOF volunteers participate in all aspects of the farm, from bed preparation and seed sowing, to animal care (150 chickens, 15 goats), visitor education, grounds maintenance, greenhouse work, weeding, harvesting, and processing.
-Supervision is provided by a farm manager, farm staff, and restaurant management.
+Volunteers participate in all aspects of the farm, from bed preparation and seed sowing, to animal care (150 chickens, 15 goats), visitor education, grounds maintenance, greenhouse work, weeding, harvesting, and processing.
+Supervision is provided by our managers and farm staff.
 Most of our work is done by hand, but we do some work with a tractor also.

 All produce and fruit grown (in 2014 we grew over 18,000 pounds of produce and fruit!) goes to our restaurant, either for immediate use on the menu or to be “put-up” for later in our extensive preserving operation.